19/U WA State Team

 Vision: To select the best emerging talent across the State to represent Western Australia at the National Netball Championships.

-Rebekah Aynsley, Rangers, Perth Georgie Cleaver, Fremantle Sharks, Fremantle Kianah Davey, Fremantle Sharks, Fremantle Aitaua Enari, Hamersley Comets, Wanneroo Scarlet Jauncey, Hamersley Comets, Wanneroo Grace Jooste, Rangers, Perth Maya Kenny, Western Roar, Fremantle Aisha Morcombe, Western Roar, Perth Chloe Ramsay, Hamersley Comets, Wanneroo Charisse Rond, Western Roar, Perth Tayla Styles, Rangers, Perth Stephanie Towie, Hamersley Comets, Perth Training Partners Emily Cramond, Rangers, Perth Honey Harrington, Hamersley Comets, Wanneroo Serian Lockwood-Jones, Hamersley Comets, Wanneroo National Netball Championships 17/U and 19/U pathway competitions will be contested between 9 and 14 April at Jubilee Park Stadium on the Mornington Peninsula.
+Rebekah Aynsley, Rangers, Perth Georgie Cleaver, Fremantle Sharks, Fremantle Kianah Davey, Fremantle Sharks, Fremantle Aitaua Enari, Hamersley Comets, Wanneroo Scarlet Jauncey, Hamersley Comets, Wanneroo Grace Jooste, Rangers, Perth Maya Kenny, Western Roar, Fremantle Aisha Morcombe, Western Roar, Perth Chloe Ramsay, Hamersley Comets, Wanneroo Charisse Rond, Western Roar, Perth Tayla Styles, Rangers, Perth Stephanie Towie, Hamersley Comets, Perth Training Partners Emily Cramond, Rangers, Perth Honey Harrington, Hamersley Comets, Wanneroo Serian Lockwood-Jones, Hamersley Comets, Wanneroo National Netball Championships 17/U and 19/U pathway competition was held from the 9 and 14 April at Jubilee Park Stadium on the Mornington Peninsula, Victoria.

 2023 19/U State Team